Last Updated: September 26, 2025

 - Use Shipping Services with Signature Confirmation

 Invest in shipping services that require a signature upon delivery.
-This provides solid proof of delivery, including who received the package.
-It can help resolve disputes quickly by verifying that the item reached its destination.
+This provides solid proof of delivery, including who received the package, which can help resolve disputes quickly by verifying that the item reached its destination.

 - Document Your Packing Process